 - Present technical ideas and solutions graphically, orally, written, and through prototype demonstrations.

 7. Visually depict ideas to teammates, supervisors, and stakeholders through the use of field sketching for the purposes of communication as well as idea development and development through iteration.

 8. Model and communicate formalized design ideas through the use of standardized engineering graphics conventions as applied to engineering sketching and computer-aided design/solid modeling software

-Practice of Design Additional Outcomes:
+Design 251 Additional Outcomes:

 7. Manage a client relationship, including communicating, soliciting and incorporating input, and delivering a solution that meets client requirements and constraints.

 8. Use commercial software to create user interfaces or to collect data for accurate analyses as well as to make reasonable decisions and/or predictive models.